cpjishnu161-blip/cpjishnu161-blip/README.md

-#hi im Jishnu
+HI im Jishnu

 Cybersecurity Student | Ethical Hacking Enthusiast

 ---

 ## About Me
-I am a cybersecurity student from Kannur, Kerala, currently pursuing my training at Offenso Hackers Academy in Calicut.
+I am a cybersecurity student from kannur, Kerala, currently pursuing my training at Offenso Hackers Academy in Calicut.
 I have a strong interest in ethical hacking, networking, and system security.
 I am focused on building practical skills and gaining hands-on experience in penetration testing and vulnerability assessment.

 ---